AnyadL/Duality/readme.md

 To install, copy all folders to the main Neverwinter Nights directory.
 See the last section below for where each file in the Duality folder should be placed within the Neverwinter Nights directory.

-> If installing from GitHub, the "aa_1.1tilesetpak.HAK", "DualityFinal.hak" and "DualityHub1.hak" hak packs are an additional required download which can be obtained [here](http://www.ualberta.ca/~atcheung/downloads/CMPUT_250_Duality/).
+> If installing from GitHub, the "aa_1.1tilesetpak.HAK", "DualityFinal.hak", "DualityMusic.hak" and "DualityHub1.hak" hak packs are an additional required download which can be obtained [here](http://www.ualberta.ca/~atcheung/downloads/CMPUT_250_Duality/).

 # Instructions